 - People who are at especially high risk (pregnant women as a group are not included at this point)

 - Healthcare personnel with patient contact and carers of persons at especially high risk

-- Close contacts (household members) of people at especially high risk
+- Close contacts (household members, family carers) of people at especially high risk

-- People in communal facilities with an increased risk of infection and outbreaks (with residents of mixed ages)
+- People in communal facilities with an increased risk of infection and outbreaks (e.g. homes for the disabled).

-Subsequently all other adults aged 16 and over (Pfizer/BioNTech vaccine) or 18 and over (Moderna vaccine) will be able to be vaccinated.
-When specific groups can be vaccinated will depend on the number of vaccine doses delivered each month and the number of people who wish to be vaccinated.
+If sufficient amounts of vaccine are available, all other adults aged 16 and over (Pfizer/BioNTech vaccine) or 18 and over (Moderna vaccine) will be able to be vaccinated.

 This Swiss Vaccination Strategy, the vaccination objectives and the prioritisation of the target groups are all based on the recommendations of the World Health Organisation (WHO).
 They do not differ significantly from the vaccination strategies of other countries, for example France, Austria, Germany, the United Kingdom and the Netherlands.